-The most important goodwill is that referring to the associate "Constructora San José, S.A", representing 77% total goodwill of the Group.
-At 31 December 2022, the key assumptions on which the Group's management has based its cash flow projections for the valuation of the cash generating unit (CGU) representing this society, are as follows:
+The most important goodwill is that referring to the associate "Constructora San José, S.A", Entirely concerned with the construction activity, representing 77% total goodwill of the Group.
+At 31 December 2023, the key assumptions on which the Group's management has based its cash flow projections for the valuation of the cash generating unit (CGU) representing this society, are as follows:

-- Sales: total construction revenue is distributed among countries where the Group operates, based on the current activity and contracted portfolio (short and medium term) and the guidelines established in the business plan Group (medium and long term), assuming an average annual growth of total construction activity for the period of [3-6] %. - For the discount of the projected cash flows a rate based on the weighted average cost of capital (WACC) is calculated.
+- Sales: total construction revenue is distributed among countries where the Group operates, based on the current activity and contracted portfolio (short and medium term) and the guidelines established in the business plan Group (medium and long term), assuming an average annual growth of total construction activity for the period of [2,5-5,5] %. - For the discount of the projected cash flows a rate based on the weighted average cost of capital (WACC) is calculated.
 The Group uses a risk-free rate taking as reference the 5-year bond, depending on the location, and a market premium based on recent studies of long-term premiums used by analysts for the business and geographical areas where it operates.
-At 31 December 2022, the discount rate used by the Group in the UGE of "Constructora San José, S.A." is 7.5%. - A 0% growth rate envisaged in perpetuity is considered. - EBITDA margin relatively stable in the short term, standing at levels of 5.0%, increasing in the medium and long term, stabilising at levels of 6.0% - Potential capital gains from the sale of real estate assets or income and benefits of urban development activity have not been considered in this cash generating unit.
+At 31 December 2023, the discount rate used by the Group in the UGE of "Constructora San José, S.A." is 7.5%. - A 0% growth rate envisaged in perpetuity is considered. - EBITDA margin relatively stable in the short term, standing at levels of 4.0%, increasing in the medium and long term, stabilising at levels of [4.5-6.0]%. - Potential capital gains from the sale of real estate assets or income and benefits of urban development activity have not been considered in this cash generating unit.

-The projections used by directors are in line with the SANJOSE Group's Business Plan, in accordance with the most recent commercial projections, which take into account the situation of the contracted portfolio, the historical evolution of recent years, as well as the situation of financial stability that has characterized the Group in recent years.
+The projections used by directors are conservative with the SANJOSE Group's Business Plan, in accordance with the most recent commercial projections, which take into account the situation of the contracted portfolio, the historical evolution of recent years, as well as the situation of financial stability that has characterized the Group in recent years.